Central limit theorem for high temperature spin models via martingale embedding: Introduction and main result

 \end{theorem}

-\begin{remark}[Poincar\'e suffices for the result] It can be seen from the proof in \cref{sec:proofmain} that the bound \cref{eq:thm1} is valid for any random vector $X\in \{-1, 1\}^n$ satisfying the Poincar\'e inequality \ben{ \Var(f(X))\leq C_p \sum_{i=1}^n\E (f(X^{\{i,+\}})- f(X^{\{i,-\}}))^2, } except to change $1/(1-\|A\|_{\text{op}})$ in \cref{eq:thm1} to $C_p$. \end{remark}
+\begin{remark}[Poincar\'e suffices for the result] It can be seen from the proof in \cref{sec:proofmain} that the bound \cref{eq:thm1} is valid for any random vector $X\in \{-1, 1\}^n$ satisfying the Poincar\'e inequality \ben{ \Var(f(X))\leq C_p \sum_{i=1}^n\E (f(X^{\{i,+\}})- f(X^{\{i,-\}}))^2, } except to change $1/(1-\|A\|_{\text{op}})$ in \cref{eq:thm1} to $C_p\vee 1$. \end{remark}

 We view \cref{eq:thm1} as a covariance-type bound such as those in \cite{newman1980} and \cite{goldstein2018} for the CLT for positively associated random variables and in \cite{barbour1992poisson} for the Poisson approximation under positive or negative association.
 We expect the bound to be small if $\|\theta\|_\infty$ is small and if each spin $X_i$ has a bounded effect on the other spins.

-We provide two illustrative examples below: one with finite-range interactions and the other in the ferromagnetic case under the Dobrushin condition.
+We provide three illustrative examples in the following: one with finite-range interactions, one in the ferromagnetic case under the Dobrushin condition, and the SK model.

 In the following results, we consider a sequence of models indexed by $n$, $n\geq 1$, and the interaction matrix $A=A_n$ and the external field $h=h_n$ in \cref{eq:Isingmodel} depend on $n$.
 We obtain asymptotic results as $n\to \infty$.
-We do not pursue non-asymptotic error bounds because they are unlikely to be optimal using our method.
+Although we may also obtain convergence rates from \cref{eq:thm1}, they are unlikely to be optimal.
+Hence, we consider only limit theorems.